 Map of the Area.

-From a forest service information page, I found this tidbit:
+From a forest service information page (no longer found on the net) I found this tidbit:

 Brian McCamish's great lookout resource can be found HERE

 From inside of the Odell Butte lookout